gouthamatla/Demultiplex_GUI/README.md

-This is a GUI for demultiplexing the illumina data.
+This is a GUI wrapper for demultiplexing the illumina data using Casava 1.8 written in Jython.

 This Program requires: